San Francisco-based Twitter says fraternity house-themed party 'in poor taste'

-SAN FRANCISCO, July 22 (Reuters) - Twitter Inc said on Wednesday a fraternity house-themed party thrown by its employees, which was criticized as representing a male-dominated culture in Silicon Valley, was “in poor taste.”
+SAN FRANCISCO (Reuters) - Twitter Inc said on Wednesday a fraternity house-themed party thrown by its employees, which was criticized as representing a male-dominated culture in Silicon Valley, was “in poor taste.”

 A Twitter spokeswoman declined to provide details on the event, but a purported photo of the bash uploaded to social media showed a party replete with red plastic cups, a keg, and a beer pong table adorned with the Twitter logo.